martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 *W<sub>est</sub>*:
 An estimate for the congestion window in segments in the AIMD-friendly region, that is, an estimate for the congestion window of AIMD TCP.

+*segments_acked*:
+Number of segments acked when an ACK is received.

 ## Window Increase Function {#win-inc}